 In practice, there are three distinct procedural errors made by healthcare staffing firms that we often see.
-Unfortunately all three issues occur in the credentialing and quality assurance phases.
+All three issues occur in the credentialing and quality assurance phases.

 Allowing recruiters to credential their own candidates is the most unspoken, yet deadliest of issues in healthcare staffing.
 It is understandable if a small staffing firm’s employees are forced to multi-task and handle some recruiting and credentialing tasks together.
 But the assumption is if the firm is that small there is constant oversight by ownership.
 For larger firms, if you are a recruiter, you are generally rewarded for volume within the context of the minimum requirements.
 Of course, recruiters want and need their nurses to be fully and accurately credentialed, but with limited time, it is easy for a recruiter to miss an expired license or document when making a placement.